La Croix-Rousse: History

 The district started developing in the 18th century when the silk workshops moved here from the Vieux-Lyon area.
 The canuts (silk workers) were subject to extremely poor working conditions.
 On account of these conditions, they staged many worker uprisings, known as the Canut revolts.
 The first revolt, in October 1831, is considered to be one of the first worker uprisings.
 The area was immortalized in Paul-Jacques Bonzon's book series Les Six Compagnons, which depicts the adventures of seven young working-class teenagers from the area.

 The appearance of the neighborhood is heavily influenced by the central role that Lyon played in the silk industry in France.
 The vast majority of buildings in the area feature large vaulted ceilings with exposed wooden rafters.
 The larger internal height available in these buildings, compared to other areas in Lyon, was necessary for housing the tall silk looms that were operated in the area.
 Also of note are the traboules of Croix-Rousse.
 These are covered passageways used by silk merchants to travel and ferry material between buildings while being sheltered from rain.

 The area has since been subject to gentrification, and now exhibits a vibrant cultural scene.
 La Croix-Rousse has always possessed a unique atmosphere compared to the rest of the city.
 As an illustration, some inhabitants call themselves Croix-roussiens.

 In popular culture

 The action of Lofi Girl takes place in the Croix-Rousse.
-The idea comes from the severals years of studies of the creator Juan Pablo Machado at Lyon.
+The idea comes from the several years of studies of the creator Juan Pablo Machado at Lyon.